 Your lock is designed to support several options and functions.
-Using the keypad or DL-Windows software, you can select the features you wish to activate, such as if the lock will automatically adjust for Daylight Saving Time in the spring and autumn, or if the lock sounder should be disabled or enabled.
+Using the keypad or DL-Windows software (the Programmable Features window), you can select the features you wish to activate, such as if the lock will automatically adjust for Daylight Saving Time in the spring and autumn, or if the lock sounder should be disabled or enabled.